ryan-mcclue/ryan-mcclue/src/mcu.md

 MOTOR DRIVER/PROFESSIONALISM:
-As working in a complex system, driver must be non-blocking (use interrupts?), tests, debug features like performance measurement, logging and console commands (issue motion, dump state; these required to write tests) able to coexist with other modules and use in a super-loop context So, driver designed to be integrated into superloop architecture and is non-blocking
+As working in a complex system, driver must:
+  * non-blocking/interrupt, i.e. incorporate into superloop
+  * lightweight logging to circular buffer dumped to flash on faults (perhaps also logged to a USB for long-time field system test)
+  * console commands:
+    - orchestrate tests
+    - dump state for debugging
+    - performance readings

 Robot kinematics is study of motion without considering potential fields blocking motion Inverse kinematics is determining motion to reach desired position (so just trajectory planning?)